 This is also true for mattress covers.
 If you act fast you may be able to prevent urine from seeming into the cushion.
 Then, simply toss the cover into the washing machine.

 If the item is machine washable, even better.
 Use cold water so the stain or odor won’t set.

 My favorite enzyme cleaner is Free & Clear Method laundry detergent.
-It contains the protease, cellulase and amylase enzymes.
+It contains the protease, cellulase, and amylase enzymes which break down the odors in cat urine.
 And doesn’t leave behind a toxic or perfumed aroma.

 Tip: Add a 1/2 cup of baking soda to neutralize the odor.